msteffan/fundamentals/02_know_your_computer/17_project.md

 1. Navigate to the `project_todo` folder that exists inside `fundamentals`
 1. Open `main.txt` and add the text `puts "Hi there!"`.
 Make sure to be exact.
 1. Save and close `main.txt`
 1. Open `readme.txt` and add the text `Welcome to our first project.`.
-(On Nitrous, we cannot open files with the `open` command, so you may use your mouse to navigate the file structure and open up files in the Nitrous text editor)
 1. Save and close `readme.txt`
 1. Rename `main.txt` to `main.rb` by using the `mv` command (you need to "move" `main.txt` to a file with the name `main.rb`)